NARI1108/Count_Blessings_And_Days/README.md

          Getting to know Image Buttons and their features.
     </li>
     <li>
-        Getting to know VideoView and using it in the program.
+         Getting to know the Style file and removing the action bar.
     </li>
     <li>
-        Getting to know WebView and using it in the program.

     </li>
 </ul>